Table of Contents

-On the date we signed the contract, February 2nd, 2019, CampusReel.org had an estimated organic traffic of 1,033 visitors per month.
+On the date, we signed the contract, February 2nd, 2019, CampusReel.org had estimated organic traffic of 1,033 visitors per month.

 The screenshot above shows keyword growth for only keywords ranking in positions 1 – 10, or the first page of Google.

 If you’re familiar with Ahrefs, the #1 SEO tool in the world, you can skip this next section.

 But if you aren’t sure what you’re looking at, keep reading.

 Ahrefs provides SEOs with data to make intelligent campaign decisions.

 One of the core pieces of functionality Ahrefs provides SEOs with is estimated organic search traffic of any website on the internet.